-No adjustments are required or advisable on new pumps.
-Because of the close fits in regenerative turbine pumps, it is not uncommon for the pump to be difficult to turn over by hand after they have been allowed to dry out inside.
-New pumps from the factory are tested using rust inhibitors to preclude this possibility.
-Onsite system flushing may remove these inhibitors and subject the pump to the risk of lock up, if it is allowed to dry out.
+No adjustments are necessary or advisable on new pumps other than those required for installation.
+Because of the close fits in regenerative turbine pumps, it is not uncommon for the pump to be difficult to turn over by hand after the internal parts have been allowed to dry out.
+New pumps from the factory are tested using rust inhibitors to help preclude this possibility.
+On site system flushing may remove these inhibitors and subject the pump to the risk of lock up, if it is allowed to dry out.
 In this case, do the following: